iapyeh/sshscript/module.md

 ## Logger

-You can get the logger of sshscript by either of the following methods
+You can get the logger of sshscript by

 ```python
 import logging